Drug and Alcohol Abuse Prevention Program - Resources and Assistance

 - Evaluation, mental health, and referral services are available, and assistance is provided on a confidential basis.
 In addition, the college provides drug-free awareness programs to inform employees of the dangers of drug abuse; information regarding the policy for maintaining a drug-free workplace, availability of drug counseling, rehabilitation, and employee assistance programs; and penalties that may be imposed for drug-abuse violations occurring in the workplace.

-- Students seeking referral assistance for drug and/or alcohol related abuse may contact the Life Coach at 541-440-7900.
+- Students seeking referral assistance for drug and/or alcohol related abuse may contact the Wellness Counselor at 541-440-7900.

 - Part-time hourly, adjunct faculty, and student employees should consult with the Director of Human Resources for referral to available treatment programs.
 Salaried employees (who are eligible) are encouraged to seek assistance for alcohol and controlled substance dependence problems through the college Employee Assistance Program (EAP).
 The EAP helps employees privately solve problems that may interfere with work, family, and life in general.
 EAP services are free to UCC employees, their dependents, and all household members.
 EAP Services are always confidential and provided by experts.
 (866-750-1327).